tocchan/guildhall/examples/common/git/README.md

 Up top is Staged files, these are files to be commited (like a changelist in P4).

 Below that is Unstaged files.
-These are files that have been edited from either what is currently commited, or what is in staged files.
-You will likley see a lot of files here that you don't want to track.
+These are all files that have been edited since the last commit, or from a currently staged file (and may need to be re-staged).

-Now, git works reactively unlike P4 - it will automatically track changed files (added, removed, edited, etc...).
-This means we a way to tell Git to ignore certain files, and we do this with a .gitignore file.
+Now, git works reactively, detecting changes (edits/adds/removes) automatically, and it will pick up a lot of files and edits we may not care about.
+To sovle this, we add a `.gitignore` file to tell it what files we want it to, well, ignore.

 Download and copy this [.gitignore](gitignore_example.txt) file to your root folder, and rename it to ".gitignore".
 This file helps git figure out what files do not need to be tracked.

 Go back to sourcetree, and Unstaged files should now show a `.gitignore` file near the top and you should see less files.
-If you see files you don't want ot track, you can write click and select "Ignore", and either ignore just that file, that extension, or that folder.
+If you see files you don't want to track, you can right-click and select "Ignore", and either ignore just that file, that extension, or that folder.
 If you need more rules, the `.gitignore` file is plain text, that applies rules top to bottom (so you can ignore all, then stop ignoring a specific file).

 Once you're happy that only the files you want tracked are in Unstaged, select "Stage All", write a commit message (bottom part of that window), and select Commit.